leroysb/mydjangoapp/README.md

 This is the source code of my personal web app which is deployed through heroku.
-View it [here](https://fueledbyleroy.herokuapp.com).
+Click [here](https://fueledbyleroy.herokuapp.com) to view it.

 ## Tech Stack
 ### Application and Data